pytek-io/website/tutorial/routing.md

 tutorial.snippets.argument_hash#John
 ```

 Note hash is an observable value which can be updated from the app itself.
-This allows to make relevant parts of the app state known to the browser, closely replicating a more usual web user experience.
+This allows you to make relevant parts of the app state known to the browser, closely replicating a more usual web user experience.

 ```read_module
 tutorial.snippets.argument_hash_update#John